mkarkuody/repo-2/README.md

 # repo-2
 repo-2
-"I created hese files just for test"
+"I created these files just for test"